ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ![cat /etc/nginx/conf.d/default.conf](./images/6%20cat%20:etc:nginx:conf.d:default.conf.png)

-Now, as we have got acquainted with most common Kubernetes workloads to deploy applications.
+Now we have got acquainted with most common Kubernetes workloads to deploy applications.

 Deployments are stateless by design.
 Hence, any data stored inside the Pod's container does not persist when the Pod dies.